Frank Wycheck

-Early life and college
+Early life

+Wycheck was born on October 14, 1971, in Philadelphia to Theodore (a Philadelphia police officer) and Marie Wycheck, Wycheck attended Archbishop Ryan High School in Northeast Philadelphia and the University of Maryland, College Park.
+At Archbishop Ryan, Wycheck was twice an All-Catholic running back and graduated as the school’s all-time leading rusher.
+He was also on the school's baseball and basketball teams.

+College football

-Born in Philadelphia, Wycheck attended Archbishop Ryan High School in Northeast Philadelphia and the University of Maryland, College Park.
-As a freshman, Wycheck led the Atlantic Coast Conference in receptions with 58 for 509 yards, including a school record 14 catches in a game against Virginia Tech.
-As a sophomore, Wycheck led the team with 45 receptions, made 2nd team All-ACC, and set the conference record for most receptions ever by a player in their first two seasons.
-In Wycheck's third season, Maryland hired coach Mark Duffner, who switched the team to a run and shoot offense, which tended to use four receivers and no tight end.
+As a freshman at Maryland, Wycheck led the Atlantic Coast Conference in receptions with 58 for 509 yards, including a school record 14 catches in a game against Virginia Tech.
+As a sophomore, Wycheck led the team with 45 receptions, made second-team All-ACC, and set the conference record for most receptions ever by a player in their first two seasons.
+In Wycheck's third season, Maryland hired coach Mark Duffner, who switched the team to a run and shoot offence, which tended to use four receivers and no tight end.
 As a result, Wycheck's playing time and receptions declined significantly.

-However, injuries eventually forced Duffner to play Wycheck at running back, where he started the final three games of the season, rushing for more than 100 yards twice, including a 162-yard performance in Maryland's 53–23 win over the Clemson Tigers in the season finale.
+Additionally, prior to the 1992 season, he contracted mononucleosis during spring practice and had a pulled groin that caused him to miss several preseason practice days.
+Starting out as a receiver, injuries to other Maryland running backs forced Duffner to play Wycheck at running back, where he started the final three games of the season, rushing for a total of 369 yards, including a 162-yard performance in Maryland's 53–23 win over the Clemson Tigers in the season finale.

 "I feel like I really never got into the flow of the offense," Wycheck said after the season.
 "The last three games were great, but I'm a tight end type more than a running back."
-He decided to forgo his senior year and enter the NFL draft, finishing his three seasons at Maryland with 134 receptions for 1,183 yards, 80 carries for 391 yards, and eight touchdowns.
+He decided to forgo his senior year and enter the 1993 NFL draft, finishing his three seasons at Maryland with 134 receptions for 1,183 yards, 80 carries for 391 yards, and eight touchdowns.

 Professional career

 Washington Redskins

-Wycheck was drafted in sixth round (160th overall) of the 1993 NFL Draft by the Washington Redskins.
+Wycheck was drafted in sixth round (160th overall) of the 1993 NFL draft by the Washington Redskins.
 With the arrival of new coach Norv Turner in 1994, the Redskins made a failed attempt to switch Wycheck to fullback.
-Later that same season, Wycheck was suspended by the league for testing positive for anabolic steroids.
+Later that same season, Wycheck was suspended for the final four games of the season by the league after testing positive for anabolic steroids.
 Wycheck was released by the Redskins in 1995.